2026 Schedule

 Cage of the Mind / Gabbi Flanagan-Burr (1:50)

-Art is My Everything / Ollie Evans (1:17)
+Art Is My Everything / Ollie Evans (1:17)

 LIPSTICK / Devrin Thomas (2:42)

-Grit and Gravity / Veronika Heartmann (4:45)
+Gravity and Grit / Veronika Hartmann (4:45)

-Look Around / Samuel Hempen (2:50)
+Look around / Samuel Hempen (2:50)

-Saturday, April 25th, 6:30PM
+Saturday, April 25th,

 Competitively Selected Shorts

 This night features shorts from all over the globe.
 Enjoy documentaries from Pakistan, rural Illinois, and a family’s kitchen.
-These directors showcase the struggles of the Pakistani people, one man’s work of rural preservation, and the history of a family brought together by food.
-Then be astonished by several high quality animations.
+These directors showcase the food struggles of the Pakistani people, one man’s work of rural preservation, and the story of female familial relationships brought together by food.

 Lineup

-Retrospect / Kai Raffaele (4:20)
+Retrospect / Ramona Raffaele (4:20)

 PROXY / Aidan Keen (11:38)